Last updated November 7, 2023

 In Short: Some information — such as your Internet Protocol (IP) address and/or browser and device characteristics — is collected automatically when you visit our Services.

 We automatically collect certain information when you visit, use, or navigate the Services.
 For example, Information is collected through Cookies on our website or through aggregated tracking information derived mainly by tallying page views throughout our sites.
 This information allows us to best tailor our content to users’ needs and to help improve our website and its functionality.
-This information does not reveal your specific identity (like your name or contact information) but may include device and usage information, such as your IP address, browser and device characteristics, operating system, language preferences, referring URLs (i.e., the page from which you navigated to the Services), device name, country, location, information about how and when you use our Services, the links and buttons on which you click, when you scroll, the time you spend on the Services, as well as any events sent to a behavioral tracking service, such as Google Tag Manager, and other technical information.
+This information does not reveal your specific identity (like your name or contact information) but does include device and usage information, such as your IP address, browser and device characteristics, operating system, language preferences, referring URLs (i.e., the page from which you navigated to the Services), country, location, information about how and when you use our Services, the links and buttons on which you click, how far you scroll on a page, the time you spend on the Services, as well as any events sent to a behavioral tracking service such as Google Tag Manager, Google Analytics, ActiveCampaign, and other technical information.

 We collect this information via automated means, such as standard server logs, cookies, local browser storage, ETags, clear GIFs (also known as “Web beacons”), device fingerprinting and similar technologies.
 We use this information for our internal analytics and reporting purposes, to administer, operate and improve the Services and our other services and systems, and to provide services, content and advertising that are tailored to you.